jrodrigomg/mypuzzlelearning/README.md

 Implementation of neural network to play a puzzle game

-Using tensorflow and p5 to select the squares in ascending order.
+Using tensorflow and p5 to select the squares in ascending or descending order.

 ## LICENSE: MIT
 ## DEMO